 A range of therapies are used to address co-occurring disorders:

-- Traditional therapies, such as cognitive-behavioral therapy, family therapy, and psychoeducational and skills classes.
+- Traditional therapies, such as acceptance and commitment therapy, family therapy, and psychoeducational and skills classes.

 - Complementary therapies, such as art therapy, restorative yoga, and mindfulness meditation.

-- Pharmacotherapy, or the use of medications to treat symptoms of mental illness or reduce drug or alcohol cravings.
+- Pharmacotherapy, or the use of medications to treat symptoms of mental health disorder or reduce drug or alcohol cravings.

 This three-pronged approach to treatment helps individuals:

 - Identify unhelpful patterns of thought and behavior and replace them with healthier ways of thinking and behaving.